 When borrowing from your local banks, you can get humiliated by the bank representatives if you cannot pay the money back on time.
-They might come to your house or charge you extra interest or possibly even jail you if you fail to pay your specified repayment on time.
+They might come to your house, charge you extra interest, or even jail you if you fail to pay your specified repayment on time.

-When borrowing with crypto lending sites like Aave, your identity remains anonymous, and the only consequences you might face are getting your assets liquidated.
+When borrowing with crypto lending sites like Aave, your identity remains anonymous, and the only consequence you might face is getting your assets liquidated.
 Smartphones have allowed us to stay connected with our friends and family on social platforms without the need to meet them.
 Smart contracts have allowed us to lend our funds to borrowers on interest while keeping full custody of it.

-Once deposited, the smart contract goes out and finds people that want to borrow money and release your money to them with an interest rate.
-When you want to withdraw, you will just exchange your A or C tokens for your deposit in the smart contract.
+Once deposited, the smart contract finds people who want to borrow money and releases your money to them with an interest rate.
+When you want to withdraw, you will exchange your A or C tokens for your deposit in the smart contract.

 Like codes on a website that run automatically, smart contracts are pieces of code that run without any human interaction or supervision.
-If a specific condition is met, smart contracts will carry out the necessary functions that your local loan officer does.
+If a specific condition is met, smart contracts will perform the necessary functions that your local loan officer does.

-To ensure that you never lose your money, these crypto banks over collateralise your loans.
-This means that the borrowers need to deposit a higher amount of collateral than the loan they are applying for.
-This is done to ensure that lenders keep their investments safe and earn interest on them.
+These crypto banks over-collateralise your loans to ensure you never lose your money.
+This means that the borrowers need to deposit more collateral than the loan they are applying for.
+This ensures that lenders keep their investments safe and earn interest on them.

-But you might ask: Louise, what is the point of a loan if you have to deposit collateral of a higher amount than you actually want to borrow?
-Well, with over collateralised crypto loans, you do not need to sell your crypto, which you think might go big one day.
-You can take a loan, use that money where you want to, and give it back when your financial situation is better.
+But you might ask: Louise, what is the point of a loan if you have to deposit collateral higher than you actually want to borrow?
+Well, with over-collateralised crypto loans, you do not need to sell your crypto, which you think might go big one day.
+You can take a loan, use it where you want, and give it back when your financial situation improves.
 So crypto loans allow you to keep your crypto investments safe in the long run.

 An extremely unique concept in the crypto lending circle is flash loans.
-These loans last for a flash second and give you the chance to make a quick buck.
+These loans last for a flash second and allow you to make a quick buck.
 For example, if you could buy Ethereum for $10 on Coinbase and then sell it for $11 on Gemini, you can literally make an extra dollar by buying from one marketplace and selling on another.

 Now we understand this is an advanced method of borrowing in the world of Defi.
 Still, you couldn’t have imagined earning money like this in the centralised finance ecosystem.